 The Basser Center for BRCA sponsors an annual scientific symposium, "BRCA1, BRCA2 and Beyond: An Update on Hereditary Cancer," which began in 2013 and is held every spring at the University of Pennsylvania.
 The symposium features BRCA experts from around the world and covers recent advances and future directions in BRCA research and clinical management of carriers.
 A highlight of the symposium is an address from that year’s keynote speaker and Basser Global Prize awardee.

-Our annual scientific symposium will be held on Tuesday May 22 and Wednesday May 23, 2018 at the University of Pennsylvania featuring Keynote speaker and Basser Global Prize awardee Professor Ashok Venkitaraman, MBSS, PhD from the University of Cambridge.
-Click here to see the full symposium brochure and to register.
+Our annual scientific symposium was held on Tuesday May 22 and Wednesday May 23, 2018 at the University of Pennsylvania featuring Keynote speaker and Basser Global Prize awardee Professor Ashok Venkitaraman, MBSS, PhD from the University of Cambridge.
+Click here to see the full symposium brochure.
+Thanks to everyone who attended.

-This year’s Symposium is dedicated in memory of Alissa Reiner McCreary.
+This year’s Symposium was dedicated in memory of Alissa Reiner McCreary.

 Previous Symposium Topics and Keynotes

 The 2017 symposium featured keynote speaker, Basser Global Prize awardee, and cancer geneticist Steven Narod, MD, FRCPC, PhD (hon), FRSC, director of the Familial Breast Cancer Research Unit and a senior scientist at the Women’s College Hospital in Toronto, Ontario, Canada.
 View the Facebook album and conference agenda.

 Narod is a world leader in the field of breast and ovarian cancer genetics, who has made significant contributions to the knowledge of how to assess cancer risk and reduce its mortality in BRCA1 and BRCA2 mutation carriers.